All Episodes

 Bro, you just got to ignore him.

-Hey, guys, who are you talking about?
+Hey guys, who are you talking about?

 Clyde.

-Hey, here he comes.
+Hey, here we come.

 You don't know a thing about the Jewish people.